+Sleep deprivation in horses.
 Sleep is essential for life.
 The quality and quantity of a horse’s sleep directly affects their health and well-being.
 However, sleep is rarely considered as part of a horse’s management plan.
 But a new study has found that poor management or physical problems that discourage horses from lying down can lead to horses becoming sleep deprived and at risk of serious injury.

 Sleep is a naturally occurring state involving both the body and the mind.
 While there is still a lot to be learnt about the complex function of sleep, it is performed by almost every species and is vital for the performance and well-being of an individual.

 FACT: It is a myth that horses can always sleep standing up.
 Horses can complete some stages of sleep standing but a full sleep cycle includes REM-sleep which requires complete muscle relaxation.
 This can only be achieved lying down (in sternal or lateral recumbency).
 When horses fall into REM-sleep standing they collapse and this is what was viceod during this fascinating study.

 Physiologically, during sleep, the individual enters a state of temporary unconsciousness and their muscles become inactive and relaxed.

 In the behavioural sense, the animal will seek a sheltered environment, adopt a certain posture and stop responding to external stimuli.